 Let’s make Sourdough Banana Bread

-- Mash the bananas
+- Mash bananas

 - Make the batter